Corruption in Switzerland: Government

 Switzerland has a legal framework to combat corruption and several authorities are in charge of curbing the levels of it, particularly when it comes to corruption within Swiss financial institutions.
 Several sources suggest that the country's fight against corruption has been effective.
 However, efforts to combat corruption, especially with respect to political party financing have been described as unsatisfactory.

 The Council of Europe's Group of States Against Corruption (GRECO) noted in its 2017 evaluation the specific features of Switzerland's institutions which inspire public confidence in those institutions.
 The GRECO report also identified three problem areas: potential conflicts of interest in politicians, a potential lack of objectivity in federal judges, and a lack of transparency in the internal operations of the Office of the Attorney General.
 Finally, GRECO recommended that formal codes of conduct be adopted in these three areas.

-On Transparency International's 2024 Corruption Perceptions Index, Switzerland scored 81 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-This is Switzerland's lowest score since the current scoring system was implemented in 2012.
-When ranked by score, Switzerland ranked 5th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+On Transparency International's 2025 Corruption Perceptions Index, Switzerland scored 80 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+Although a very good score, this is Switzerland's lowest score since the current scoring system was implemented in 2012.
+When ranked by score, Switzerland ranked 6th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).

 The Transparency International Global Barometer 2013 showed that political parties were considered the most corrupt institution in Switzerland.
 On a scale of 1 (not at all corrupt) to 5 (extremely corrupt), the Swiss rated their political parties at 3.3.

 A Transparency International Switzerland report published in February 2024 also found that every second Swiss company that exports goods is confronted with demands for bribes or gifts.
 According to the study, 63% of companies comply with these demands.

 Cases of excessive force, lengthy detention and abuse against migrants or asylum seekers have been reported.
 In some cases police officers have been given suspended sentences or suspended fines for using excessive force while arresting individuals.

 Nepotism is considered an issue when dealing with corruption since many people know each other given the close proximity and social, economic and military structures in Switzerland.

 The Helsinki Commission of the US Congress has strongly criticized the functioning of the Swiss judiciary and courts in 2023; namely by saying they are "corrupt".